Education

 Water is crucial to human life, but it can also be a killer.

-Drinking or cooking water contaminated with micro-organisms or chemicals is a leading cause of disease and death across the world.
+Drinking and cooking water contaminated with micro-organisms or chemicals, is a leading cause of disease and death across the world.
 Poor facilities for the disposal of sewage and other waste water can quickly lead to the spread of dangerous diseases.

 Videos